watari3/GitBucket-Wiki/Setup-Jenkins-GitHub-pull-request-builder-plugin.md

         * Admin list = `root`
     * Save.

-  10. hint
+  10. Hint
-   * jenkins log has a lot information that show on `http://jenkins:9090/log/all` .
+   * Jenkins log has a lot information that show on `http://jenkins:9090/log/all` .
-   * user that create access token has permission to write repository ?
+   * User that create access token has permission to write repository ?
-   * when you replace access token, but jenkins not use soon. please restart jenkins.
+   * When you replace access token, but Jenkins not use soon. please restart Jenkins.